reachmakace/azuredeveloper/README.md

 The pricing tier of an App Service plan determines what App Service features you get and how much you pay for the plan.
 There are a few categories of pricing tiers:

-**Shared compute: ** Free and Shared, the two base tiers, runs an app on the same Azure VM as other App Service apps, including apps of other customers.
+**Shared compute:** Free and Shared, the two base tiers, runs an app on the same Azure VM as other App Service apps, including apps of other customers.
 These tiers allocate CPU quotas to each app that runs on the shared resources, and the resources can't scale out.

 **Dedicated compute:** The Basic, Standard, Premium, PremiumV2, and PremiumV3 tiers run apps on dedicated Azure VMs.
 Only apps in the same App Service plan share the same compute resources.
 The higher the tier, the more VM instances are available to you for scale-out.

 **Isolated:** The Isolated and IsolatedV2 tiers run dedicated Azure VMs on dedicated Azure Virtual Networks.
 It provides network isolation on top of compute isolation to your apps.
 It provides the maximum scale-out capabilities.

 The App Service plan is the scale unit of the App Service apps.
 If the plan is configured to run five VM instances, then all apps in the plan run on all five instances.
 If the plan is configured for autoscaling, then all apps in the plan are scaled out together based on the autoscale settings.

+Isolate your app into a new App Service plan when:
+The app is resource-intensive.
+You want to scale the app independently from the other apps in the existing plan.
+The app needs resource in a different geographical region.